Skip to main content

 If you’re running your own database server, you may need to configure it to accept remote connections, instead of listening locally on its network interfaces.
 If the latter is true, then you can configure the server to listen on all interfaces by editing the database config file and setting the bind / listening address accordingly (for example bind_address = 0.0.0.0 for MySQL or listen_addresses = '*' for Postgres).

-Testing with On-premise Agent using localhost
+Testing with self-hosted data plane using localhost

 For Docker containers, localhost inside a container doesn’t mean the same from the context of the host where the container is running.
 As such, you’ll see ECONNREFUSED errors if you’ve specified localhost in the integration form.
 Instead, use host.docker.internal in the Superblocks integration form configuration.
 More on this in the Docker docs here.